 3. Approach: Here are the facts.
 The BCTF is providing locals and members with a brochure regarding the FSA which is also intended to be available to teachers to distribute to parents.
-The brochure is available on the BCTF website (note: the BCTF website in currently inaccessible due to the labour dispute with BCTF staff).
+The brochure is available on the BCTF website.
 This brochure contains inaccurate information and recommends parents withdraw their children from the FSA tests.
 It also states that teachers consider FSA testing to be harmful to students.

-The BCTF assertion that parents can withdraw their children from the FSA tests by writing a letter to the school principal is inaccurate and contrary to the FSA requirements.
+Response: The BCTF assertion that parents can withdraw their children from the FSA tests by writing a letter to the school principal is inaccurate and contrary to the FSA requirements.

-Response: School boards can direct teachers that they are not to advise parents that principals can exclude students from taking FSA tests in the manner suggested by the BCTF, as this advice is not consistent with the Ministry procedures on the participation of students in the FSA tests.
+School boards can direct teachers that they are not to advise parents that principals can exclude students from taking FSA tests in the manner suggested by the BCTF, as this advice is not consistent with the Ministry procedures on the participation of students in the FSA tests.